-Here, hosp is a factor variable that consists of three levels: A, B, and C hospitals.
-In the analysis, we check whether there is heterogeneity between the three hospitals.
-To this end, we test the independence between $\mathbf{X} = (gleason, psa, age)^T$ and Y = hosp.
-Table 8 reports the p-values of the PMV, DISCO, Wilks, and RankWilks tests, where B = 999 permutation replicates are carried out for the PMV and DISCO tests.
-Table 8 shows that the DISCO fails to detect differences between the three hospitals, whereas the PMV, Wilks, and RankWilks identify significant differences between the hospitals.
-The reasonability of the result is supported by box plots of the data, shown in Figure 7.
+tals.
+In the analysis, our interest is to check whether there is heterogeneity between the three hospitals.
+To this end, we test independence between $\mathbf{X} = (gleason, psa, age)^T$ and Y = hosp.
+Table 8 reports the p-values of the PMV, DISCO, Wilks and RankWilks tests, where B = 999 permutation replicates are carried out for the PMV and DISCO tests.
+From Table 8, it can be seen that the DISCO fails to detect the difference between three hospitals, whereas PMV, as well as Wilks and RankWilks, is able to reveal significant distinctions between hospitals.
+The reasonability of the result is supported by the boxplots of the data in Figure 7.